HeliPlauen/EmailJS/README.md

 This is repository with my 1 educational task using JavaScript and Django (simplified version of the mail client, course - Web programming)

-Come to this app, register (not really offcource!), register few more users and send messages to them.
+Come to this app, register here, register few more users and send messages to them.
 You also may put letters to archive from inbox and get them from archive too.

 You can also see few screenshots.